Saivenkat-206/Scheduling-App/README.md

   cd Scheduling-App
 ```

-2. Navigate to the backend folder
+2. Navigate to the backend folder.
 3. Run:
    ```bash
       pip install -r requirements.txt
    ```
+4. Connect your MYSQL Database to the app.
+5. In Database.py file, enter the credentials of MYSQL.
-4. To run backend:
+5. To run backend:
   ```bash
      uvicorn app.main:app --reload
   ```
-5. Navigate to frontend folder
+6. Navigate to frontend folder.
    ```bash
      cd frontend
    ```